hardaker/draft-pwouters-powerbind/README.md

 Internet-Draft                                                   Red Hat
 Updates: 4035 (if approved)                                  W. Hardaker Intended status: Informational                                   USC/ISI
-Expires: October 30, 2020                                 April 28, 2020
+Expires: October 31, 2020                                 April 29, 2020

                     The DELEGATION_ONLY DNSKEY flag
-                      draft-pwouters-powerbind-02
+                      draft-pwouters-powerbind-04

 Abstract

-   This document introduces a new DNSKEY flag called DELEGATION_ONLY that indicates that the particular zone will never sign zone data aside from records at the apex of the zone or delegation records for its children.
+   This document introduces a new DNSKEY flag called DELEGATION_ONLY that indicates that the particular zone will never sign zone data across a label.
 That is, every label (dot) underneath is considered a zone cut and must have its own (signed) delegation.
+Additionally, it indicates the zone is expecting its parent to never bypass or override the zone.
 DNSSEC Validating Resolvers can use this bit to mark any data that violates the DELEGATION_ONLY policy as BOGUS.

 Status of This Memo